Jyustin/JN-CSAblog/_posts/2023-03-08-individualtri3start.md

 My main progress was focused on CRUD functionality for users.
 I spent most time on this functionality in a backend part of our project but I did start spending some time getting the CRUD functionality to work in the frontend as well, though I ran into a problem that took up a lot of time.

+# key success from last trimester

+I was able to get username to successfully change with frontend input, but I keep running into a big problem which I discovered via debugging.
+Changing your email while you are logged in as that user breaks the backend, which I can't seem to pin down.
+I did find a part of the code that is causing this break to occur, but I am still trying to find solution.
+This might not even be worth fixing, but I would like to fix this if possible.